JunlingWang/ITStudyNotes/AWS.md

 [cPanel-Launch an AWS AMI Instance](https://documentation.cpanel.net/display/CKB/Launch+an+AWS+AMI+Instance#LaunchanAWSAMIInstance-LoginviaSSH.)
 [How to Setup cPanel on AWS](https://hostadvice.com/how-to/how-to-setup-cpanel-on-aws/)
 # Notes
+## Usernames
+A plain EC2 instance's username is "ec2-user".
+If you use the "cPanel&WHM for Linux" pre-installed instance from the market place, the username is "centos".
 ## How to open a terminal after connecting to an instance
 Webstorm: Tools -> Start SSH session
 ## 'No such file' in var